Skip Navigation

 2. Perform collection maintenance including materials evaluation, selection, and weeding

-4. Perform outreach and actively seek partnerships within the community, specifically schools and youth oriented organizations
+4. Perform outreach and actively seek partnerships within the community, specifically schools and youth-oriented organizations

 8. Seek and participate in professional development and continuing education opportunities